Rickew/SecureDrop/README.md

 - pycrptodome

 ### How to install on linux
-1) Make sure latest python version is installed
+1) Make sure latest python version is installed<br>
 `#python comment`

 2) install pycryptodome library